Charles Donnelly (poet): Early life

 radical political activists from the IRA, the Communist Party of Ireland and the left-Republican group, Saor Éire.

-His father and aunts then got Charles an apprenticeship with a carpenter, but he gave this up after a year to enroll in University College, Dublin in 1931, where he studied Logic, English, History and the Irish language.
+His father and aunts then got Charles an apprenticeship with a carpenter, but he gave this up after a year to enroll in University College Dublin in 1931, where he studied Logic, English, History and the Irish language.
 In university he began writing poetry and prose for student publications but failed his first year examinations.
 At this time he also became deeply involved in radical left wing and republican politics.
-He dropped out of University in 1934, having failed his first year exams three times and joined the radical group, the Republican Congress.
+He dropped out of university in 1934, having failed his first year exams three times and joined the radical group, the Republican Congress.
 There he befriended veteran republicans Frank Ryan and George Gilmore.
 He also became involved in a romantic relationship with another republican activist, Cora Hughes, Éamon de Valera's goddaughter and later partner of George Gilmore.
+Gilmore described the relationship between himself, Cora Hughes and Donnelly: "The three of us were always good friends and good comrades...Charlie and I were closer than brothers.
+Even though he was younger, he was old beyond his years, politically and emotionally very mature."
 In July 1934 he was arrested and imprisoned for two weeks for his role in picketing a Dublin bakery with other Congress members.
 After this, his father expelled him from the family home and he spent a period sleeping rough in parks around Dublin.

 Political activism

 The Republican Congress split at its first annual meeting in September 1934, but the 20-year-old Donnelly was elected to the National Executive of the truncated organisation.
 Thereafter, he wrote for the Congress newspaper on political and social questions.
 In January 1935, Donnelly was again arrested for assaulting a Garda (policeman) at a Congress demonstration and was imprisoned for a month.
 In February 1935, he left Ireland for London.
-In the British capital he worked for the Republican Congress London branch and found employment variously as a dishwasher in pubs and cafes and as a reporter with an international news agency.
-He also wrote articles for various left wing publications.
-Together with two other poets, Leslie Daiken and Ewart Milne, he was one of the founders of a duplicated publication called Irish Front.
+In the British capital he formed the first Republican Congress branch in London and became its first chairman.
+He found employment variously as a dishwasher in pubs and cafes and as a reporter with an international news agency.
+While in London he remained a regular contributor to the Republican Congress newspaper (edited by Frank Ryan) and various left wing publications.
+Together with two other poets, Leslie Daiken and Ewart Milne, he was one of the founders of a duplicated publication called Irish Front (the London journal of the Republican Congress).
+Daiken admitted that many of the Irish Front editions were written almost entirely by Donnelly.

 Eoin McNamee recalled Donnelly as "a frail looking Dublin man with a Tyrone background...he was something of an intellectual and clearly the theorist of the Irish Republican Congress in London at that time.
 He was well versed in Marxism, wrote for the Congress and Communist press, and frequently appeared on left wing public platforms."